goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 ```

 {{% notice tip %}}
 The repository is currently empty.
-The three config commands are just there to avoid useless warnings from Git.
+The three config commands are just there to avoid warnings from Git.
 {{% /notice %}}

 You now have a local Git server that can be accessed via SSH from Tower.

-## Create Content for the Tower Project
+## Create Content for the Ansible Tower Project

 Red Hat Ansible Tower can download and install Ansible Collections automatically before executing a Job Template.
 If a `collections/requirements.yml` exists in your project, it will be parsed and the Ansible Collections specified in this file will be automatically installed.